orbeon/orbeon-forms-doc/form-builder/mcp.md

 ### Orbeon Forms configuration

-To use the MCE server, set the following property two properties.
-The first enables the MCP server (it is disabled by default).
-The second sets the password used to sign the token, which you need to set the value of this property to a secure password.
+To use the MCE server, set the following property 3 properties:

+1. The first enables the MCP server (it is disabled by default).
+2. The second sets the password used to sign the token, which you need to set the value of this property to a secure password.
+If in the future you want to revoke all tokens issued, simply change this password.
+3. The third sets the token validity to one year (the duration is in minutes).

 ```xml
 <property